Nikon D3400 vs Sony RX100 III

 - More heavily discounted: Has been around for much longer (launched in May 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the D3400 comes out slightly ahead of the RX100 III (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 III emerges as the winner of the match-up (16 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D3400 and the Sony RX100 III place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.